fikret-kaya/instrumentHistoryManager/README.md

-# Trade Republic Coding Challenge
+# Instrument Manager

-Your task is to build a system that enables users to view price histories.
+This task is to build a system that enables users to view price histories.
 It will receive updates from a partner service, transform these updates and provide the aggregated data through an endpoint.

 ## Fikret KAYA - Implementation details